detailyang/nginx-location-match-visible/README.md

 * Parse the nginx conf:
   nginx conf parser are not implement like compiler, it's just string  manipulate.
 And now it cannot support rewrite directive.
-* Construct the nginx static location tree、regular location list and Implement the nginx_find_location method: it translate nginx c code to js code by manually
+* Construct the nginx static location tree、regular location list and Implement the nginx_find_location method: it translate nginx c code to js code by manual

 * Render nginx match process:
   now render the process is deal with by canvas api, it could be implmented better actually.